tastejs/todomvc/README.md

 <ul>
 <li>Why not create a centralized fork of the various framework Todo examples</li>
 <li>Attempt to make these Todo examples more consistent in features, look and feel</li>
-<li>Add a Todo app for those that are missing one altogether or don't have an officially'endorsed' implementation.</li>
+<li>Add a Todo app for those that are missing one altogether or don't have an officially 'endorsed' implementation.</li>
 </ul>

 The initial result of my efforts is TodoMVC - a library of (almost) consistent Todo demo apps for MVC frameworks which include: